 In addition, if your Scouts haven’t been physically active and will be hiking several miles every day, get them used to wearing boots and packs before camp.

 “You have to take practice hikes,” says Lanning.
 “Tell the Scouts to break in their boots by wearing them to school.
 Plan short Saturday jaunts, where they walk uphill for half an hour and then back wearing their packs.”

 Playing up what the Scouts can expect at camp can help head off homesickness, says Thurber.
 Sell your Scouts on going to camp the way you’d sell an adult on a vacation destination.
 Hand out your local Scout council’s camp brochures that show photographs and list camp activities.

 “Scout camps schedule free-time activities that can lessen thoughts of homesickness,” says Lanning.
-These activities include shooting at the rifle and archery ranges, swimming, and canoeing.
+These activities include shooting at the archery ranges, swimming, and canoeing.

 “There’s always an exploration or hike the Scouts can join.
 Handicrafts are terrific for homesick Scouts because they can focus on what they are making,” Lanning adds.

 Other strategies for coping with homesickness include talking to an adult leader, keeping a journal of fun camp experiences, bringing self-addressed, stamped envelopes from home to write letters to mom and dad, and marking off days on a calendar to show how fast the days at camp are going.